-A psychology professor and an engineering professor from the University of Central Florida are among 15 honorees selected for induction to the Academy of Science, Engineering and Medicine of Florida (ASEMFL), a group that brings together the nation’s most distinguished scholars who live and work in Florida.
+A psychology professor and an engineering professor from the University of Central Florida are among 15 honorees to be inducted Nov.
+6 to the Academy of Science, Engineering and Medicine of Florida (ASEMFL), a group that brings together the nation’s most distinguished scholars who live and work in Florida.

-The induction of UCF Pegasus Professors Deborah C. Beidel and Sudipta Seal, and 13 others from throughout the state, expands the membership of the not-for-profit ASEMFL, all of whom are top scholars and researchers committed to addressing key issues and challenges impacting Florida.
-The 15 inductees bring the membership to 181.
-An induction ceremony will be held in the fall of 2021.
+The induction of Pegasus Professors Deborah C. Beidel and Sudipta Seal, and 13 others from throughout the state, expands the membership ASEMFL to 186, all of whom are top scholars and researchers committed to addressing key issues and challenges impacting Florida.

-ASEMFL was founded in 2018 at UCF, granting inaugural membership to the 140 members of the National Academy of Science, National Academy of Engineering and the National Academy of Medicine who live or work in Florida.
-National Academy membership is considered the highest career distinction for scholars in these fields in the United States.
-Those who live or work in Florida have automatic membership in ASEMFL.
+Members of the National Academies — National Academy of Sciences, National Academy of Engineering and National Academy of Medicine — who live or work in Florida have automatic ASEMFL membership.
+National Academy membership is considered the highest career distinction in the United States in these disciplines.